TrevorLaNouette/World_Weather_Analysis/README.md

 - 1) the weather description to the weather data.
 - 2) Create input statements to filter the data for users weather preferences
 - 3) Use the information to identify potential travel destinations and nearby hotels.
-(We picked 4 of these locations by hotel name)
+(We picked 4 of these locations)
 - 4) Using the Google Maps Directions API, create a travel route between the four cities as well as a marker layer map.

 ## Map of all hotels with in search preferences